 If this does not work, you have to delete data inside some more folders.
 We have explained this in detail in this article.

-We believe that one of the aforementioned fixes will help you resolve the error.
+We believe that one of the fixes mentioned above will help you resolve the error.

 Read next: Audio not working on Microsoft Teams.